Lakshmipathi/dduper/tests/TESTS.md

-This file documents how to use test.py used and performance numbers calculated.
+This file documents how to use test.py and how performance numbers calculated.

 ```
 mkfs.btrfs /dev/xvdc